-- Determining the orientation of the higher-grade mineralization successfully intercepted in GSDL2001, GSDL2002, GSDL 2005, GS2011, GS2015 and GS2017. - Expanding the currently known resource and upgrading the resource categories as part of the efforts to further advance the project through pre-feasibility, including additional environmental baseline studies, further metallurgical test work, and cultural resource studies. - Testing other targets on the project that may have potential to host additional resources and host other buried intrusives throughout the project area.
-Ground geophysics and soil sampling have been conducted on these areas and further drilling is planned to test these.
+- Determining the orientation of the higher-grade mineralization. - Expanding the currently known resource and upgrading the resource categories as part of the efforts to further advance the project through pre-feasibility, including additional environmental baseline studies, further metallurgical test work, and cultural resource studies. - Testing other targets on the project that may have potential to host additional resources and host other buried intrusive rocks throughout the project area.
+Ground geophysics and soil sampling have been conducted on these areas and further drilling is being planned to test these areas.